dreamfactorysoftware/platform-wiki/about-snowplow/Technical-architecture.md

 * **Clean separation of tracking and analysis** - new analyses will not require re-tagging of your site or app

-For a wider discussion of the strengths of Snowplow from a business or product perspective, please see the [[Features and benefits]] page.

 ## Technical limitations

 The current Snowplow architecture, tightly coupled as it is to Amazon CloudFront and S3, has some specific limitations to consider:

-* **Not real-time** - CloudFront takes 20-60 minutes to collate logs from its edge nodes, so real-time analytics are not feasible
+* **Not real-time** - CloudFront takes 20-60 minutes to collate logs from its edge nodes, so real-time analytics are not feasible.
+In addition the enrichment process is batch-based, rather than stream-based
-* **Cannot track users across multiple domains** - the user tracking cookie is a first-party cookie set by Snowplow.js, so the user will be assigned a different ID on each domain
 * **Data payload limited by querystring length** - Snowplow data is logged via a GET querystring - which of course could potentially hit the de facto [2000 character] [2000char] URL length limit

-For more information on these limitations, please see the [[Technical FAQ]].
+For more information on these limitations, please see the [[Technical FAQ|Developer-FAQ]].

 [conceptual-architecture]: https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/conceptual-architecture.png
 [tech-architecture]: https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/technical-architecture.png